Daughters of the Moon

 Daughters of the Moon is a novel series by Lynne Ewing.
-It is about four fictional girls, later five, who are mortal goddesses and who fight an ancient evil called The Atrox.
-They each have different powers, destinies, and dark sides.
-They all wear moon amulets.
-When they turn 17, they have to make a choice.
-They can either become something more or continue their lives – but as mortals who have forgotten their lives and consequently, their powers, as Daughters of the Moon.
-All of the Daughters live in Los Angeles, battling the Atrox and its dark Followers.
+The main characters are mortal goddesses who fight an ancient evil called The Atrox.
+They have different powers, destinies, dark sides and all wear moon amulets.
+When they turn 17, they have to make a choice to become something more or continue their lives as mortals giving up their powers, as Daughters of the Moon.
+All of the daughters live in Los Angeles, battling The Atrox and its dark followers.
 Sons of the Dark is a companion series.

 Series description

-"Vanessa, Catty, Serena, and Jimena seem like ordinary girls living in Los Angeles.
+"Vanessa, Catty, Serena, Tianna and Jimena seem like ordinary girls living in Los Angeles.
 But they each have a secret.
-Vanessa can become invisible, Catty travels back in time, Serena reads minds, and Jimena has premonitions.
+Vanessa can become invisible, Catty travels back in time, Serena reads minds, and Jimena has premonitions and Tianna can perform telekinesis.
 What separates them from others bands them together as Daughters of the Moon."

 Second description after 6th book, The Lost One

-"Vanessa, Serena, Jimena, Catty and Tianna are five seemingly ordinary girls from Los Angeles.
+"Vanessa, Serena, Jimena, Catty, and Tianna are five seemingly ordinary girls from Los Angeles.
 But the truth is that they are all far from ordinary.
 They each have a secret power that separates them from others - and makes them Daughters of the Moon."